 The second option provides for an enhanced hard waste collection enabling you to access up to six at-call pickups of hard waste, green waste and cardboard.
 You get to choose when you use the service.

-Council is seeking your feedback on two options for the collection of hard waste:
+Council was seeking community feedback on two options for the collection of hard waste:

 Option 1: Existing Annual Hard Waste Collection